Harmala Hamsa - Traditional Banishing Incense

 An Incense for protection and to "drive away" unwanted influence...

 This is a blend of Harmala (Syrian Rue ) Seeds, Salupati resin, and Frankincense.
-All traditional botanicals for purifying and protection, especially against the influence of the "evil eye".
+All traditional botanicals for banishing and protection, especially against the influence of the "evil eye".
 This incense is for burning on charcoal only, please do not ingest, and use consciously.
 Harmala has a rich and diverse history, and it used is widely known throughout history.
 I offer it here as a curiosity for collectors and for ceremonial use.
-The little pyrotechnic effect it provides is fascinating...
+The pyrotechnic effect it provides is fascinating and effective.

 I have placed on the packet as a talisman the Hand of Fatima or "Hamsa" - the hand of the Goddess - an ancient symbol for protection against the "evil eye" and misfortune.

-The Harmal seeds are mixed with powdered Frankincense (Beyo from Somalia) and Salupati (Sal , Shorea Robusta) Both known for their purifying and protecting qualities.
+The Harmala seeds are mixed with powdered Oman Frankincense and Salupati (Sal , Shorea Robusta) Both known for their purifying and protecting qualities.

 To use Harmala Hamsa incense blend, drop a pinch or two on red-hot charcoal, where the seed will make a popping, crackling noise and give off a great deal of fragrant smoke that, along with the powdered resins, are said to chase away unwanted influence.
-It will give forth an abundance of white smoke and the tiny seeds will crackle and "explode".
+It will give forth an abundance of white smoke and the tiny seeds will crackle and "burst" with a loud pop.
 It is best used outdoors or in a well-ventilated area.

 Harmala Seeds, Traditional use and Folklore: